TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

 ## Install Go

 You will find a lot of materials teaching you how to install Go in your machine.
 I believe that you have already installed Go in your machine because we are going to write the intermediate code for Go.
 Even if you have not installed it yet, you can install it now.
-I have a very helpful article for you to install Go on your environment.

 Whenever you have completed installation of Go or you have Go on your machine, please test whether it is working or not, by simply checking the version.

 ```